calistasalsabila/Programming-Language/Dart/material/02_dart_oop/27_abstarct_class.md

 ---

-## 🔚 Conclusion
+## Conclusion

 Abstract classes are powerful for creating consistent APIs across multiple implementations.
 In Dart, they enforce a contract that all subclasses must follow, promoting organized and scalable code design.

-Mastering abstract classes is essential in writing flexible, reusable, and clean object-oriented Dart code. 🐋
+---
+> 📚 This is part of the Dart OOP chapter.